maxmusau/conferenceRoom/README.md

-# conferenceRoom
+## conferenceRoom
 Conference room Reservation Project
 # Recycler View - In this Project we create a Recycler using data from an online API,
-## RecyclerView is the ViewGroup that contains the views corresponding to your data. · Each individual element in the list is defined by a view holder object
+# RecyclerView is the ViewGroup that contains the views corresponding to your data. · Each individual element in the list is defined by a view holder object
+## Step 1
-#In the Project1 that we created, Open your build.gradle(Module) add below lines , these are dependancies we will need in our project
+## In the Project1 that we created, Open your build.gradle(Module) add below lines , these are dependancies we will need in our project

-## Glide will be used to Load images, Loopj will help us get data from our API and GSON to make data in the right format to be used by RecyclerAdapter
+# Glide will be used to Load images, Loopj will help us get data from our API and GSON to make data in the right format to be used by RecyclerAdapter
      dependencies {

          .....